alonsom3/ProMirrorGolf/README.md

 ## ⚠️ Disclaimer

-**Hobby Software**: This is a passion project by non-professional developers, provided "as is" without warranty.
+**Hobby Software**: This is a passion project by non-professional developer, provided "as is" without warranty.

 **Use at Your Own Risk**: Always backup your data.
 We are not liable for any issues.